Companionability Characterization for the Expansion of an O-minimal Theory by a Dense Subgroup: Examples

-When $T$ is an o-minimal expansion of $RCF$ and $T^{\times}_{\calG}$ is the expansion described in Theorem \ref{mult}, we use $T^*_{\calG}$ to denote the model companion of $T^{\times}_{\calG}$, if it exists.
+When $T$ is an o-minimal extension of $RCF$ and $T^{\times}_{\calG}$ is the extension described in Theorem \ref{mult}, we use $T^*_{\calG}$ to denote the model companion of $T^{\times}_{\calG}$, if it exists.
 Depending on the theory $T$, it will be clear from context which kind of model companion $T^*_{\calG}$ denotes for the remainder of this paper.

 \begin{ex} For the structure $\calR^* := (\R, 0,1, +, \cdot, (k)_{k \in K}, (x^k)_{k \in K})$, where $K \subseteq \R$ is any subfield, the pair $(\calR^*, \calG)$, with $\calG \subseteq \R_{>0}$ dense and codense in $\calR_{>0}$, has a model companion. \begin{proof} If $r^x$ is definable on some interval in $\calR$, then it is definable from the real field $\bar{\R}$ augmented with finitely many functions of the form $x^k$, say $x^{k_1}, \ldots ,x^{k_n}$.
 By results of Bianconi \cite{B05}, however, a function $x^{\beta}$ is definable in a structure only if $\beta$ is in the field generated by $k_1, \ldots ,k_n$.
 Since we can find such a $\beta$, and $r^x$ can be used to define $x^{\beta}$, we must conclude $r^x$ is not defined anywhere in $\calR$.
 Hence by the above proposition, the model companion exists. \end{proof} \end{ex}